 The CFA is sponsoring or co-sponsoring eight (8) pieces of legislation during the first year of the 2023-2024 biennial legislative session.
 Six (6) of those bills passed out of the policy committees in the house of origin by the April 28, 2023 legislative deadline.
-To date, three (3) of CFA's sponsored/co-sponsored bills have passed off of the Floor of their respective chambers (AB 238, SB 252 and SB 808).
 Two (2) of the CFA's sponsored/co-sponsored bills were made into two-year bills at the request of the authors.
 Below are summaries of CFA's sponsored/co-sponsored bills with their current status.